 - Using, eg. dumpprivkey if using bitcoind ; Export Private Keys without a password and opening the resulting file in a text editor if using MultiBit ; or perhaps other methods depending on your particular wallet. [↩]

-eg. blockchain.info’s webwallets, into which you’ll copy and paste your privkeys from the first step.Head Slap Update – BECAUSE WE CAN DO BETTER : Using funky’s vpatch allows for privkey importation into TRB.
+- If you absolutely must, use blockchain.info’s webwallet, into which you’ll copy and paste your privkeys, but you’re obviously far better off using funky’s vpatch, which allows for privkey importation into TRB.
 Of the two “solutions” therefore proposed, only this latter one keeps your privkeys in your personal control at all times AND negates any issues (ie. >10 minutes of counterparty risk) with incoming payments at potentially unpredictable points down the road.
 From TRB, you can still send coins to cold storage (ie. paper wallet) should you not plan to use them for a spell. [↩]

 - TRB = The Real Bitcoin Foundation.
 Their latest release, 99995 K can be found here and you’re encouraged to use it over absolutely any PRB implementations if you value your savings and your liberty.
 Furthermore, you’re still in no way and under no circumstances encouraged to use Coinbase, Trezor, or an exchange wallet.
 Use a paper wallet if nothing else! [↩]